-Our Maths programs are based on the Origo Stepping Stones program, which works to develop positive attitudes to maths’ understanding, skills, knowledge and other intellectual abilities.
-Maths lessons involve either written or mental activities.
-The element of discovery learning often seen as play is of paramount importance in developing the above-outlined aims.
+Our Maths program works to develop positive attitudes to Maths’ understanding, skills, knowledge and other intellectual abilities.
+Maths lessons involve both written and mental activities.
+The element of discovery learning often seen as play is of paramount importance in developing the above outlined aims.
 The meanings of mathematical terms are learnt by usage.
 Hands-on learning is an important aspect of the Mathematics’ program and used to consolidate concepts taught.

 Health & Physical Education